mark-edf/docker-okta-aws/README.md

 # Docker Okta
-Containerised Okta CLI with Python AWS sdks installed.
+Containerised Okta CLI with Python AWS sdks installed.rr

 ## Usage
 The below 2 examples assume that you will be utilising a configuration file.